onqtam/headjack/src/motivation/problems.md

 - Twitter:
     - we can't even sort the tweets of someone based on engagement
+    - we pin threads of threads on our profiles and sequence them with X/YY numbers
     - cannot sort quotes/replies of a tweet based on engagement/age
     - no unrolled thread view option even though it's a no-brainer at this point
     - filtering & tuning what is shown in lists is nonexistent